PaulineBA/gh_api_client/README.md

+## User stories ##

+`As a user
+In order to use efficiently GitHub
+I would like to be able to have a search function`

+Tasks-->
+Create feature test for user to write a name in the input search Test the sad path : If name doesn't exist on GH -> return message Create functionality for the button (Get request/ Index action if many people listed) Mock response with the fixture file
+Update GHsearch component

+`As a user
+In order to go back to my search page
+I would like to click on a button "back"`

+Tasks-->
+Create feature test for the button
+Update the App component

+########

 ## Midcourse Exam Challenge - GitHub User Search

 You are challenged with creating a feature that allows the users to search the GitHub registry of users.